 I worked in various roles at the Times, including overnight home page producer, copy editor on the foreign/national desk, and mobile app editor.
 In March 2017, after five fascinating years, I made a terribly difficult decision and left the Times to begin a new career in technology.

 That year, I completed a 24-week Rutgers boot camp in web development and a 14-week LaunchCode Foundation apprenticeship at Express Scripts in New Jersey, where I was hired as a software developer in November 2017.
-Since then, I’ve been contributing to applications while learning a lot about software engineering.
+For over three years, I contributed to applications at Express Scripts while learning a lot about software engineering.
+I left the company in March 2021 for a contract technical writer position at GitHub.

-I’m currently working on my education again.
-I’ve enrolled in a certificate program in Professional Technical Writing from the University of Washington’s Professional & Continuing Education department.
-Although I enjoy my current work, I see this program as a way to marry two of my professional interests: writing and editing, and software engineering.
+I’m currently working on a certificate in Professional Technical Writing from the University of Washington’s Professional & Continuing Education department.
+I see this program as a way to marry two of my professional interests: writing and editing, and software engineering.

 A note on gratitude.
 I’ve been very fortunate in my career, from first getting my foot in the door at the Spokesman to my present role.
 I don’t have a degree in computer science, and yet here I am gainfully employed as a developer.
 While it’s becoming more common for employers to hire candidates without such a degree, I have to acknowledge that LaunchCode and Express Scripts took a chance on me, giving a journalist with a little web development knowledge the opportunity to work on enterprise-level software applications.
 I’m grateful to these organizations, as I am to all of my previous employers.